Russia invites North Korean leader to Moscow for May visit

 "Yes, such an invitation was sent," Kremlin spokesman Dmitry Peskov told the state news agency TASS.
 Russia marks the former Soviet Union's World War Two victory every year on May 9.

-Moscow needs North Korean cooperation in boosting natural gas exports to South Korea as Gazprom [GAZP.MM] wants to build a gas pipeline through North Korea to reach its southern neighbor.
+Moscow needs North Korean cooperation in boosting natural gas exports to South Korea as Gazprom [GAZP.MM] wants to build a gas pipeline through North Korea to reach its southern neighbour.

 Pyongyang is also seeking support from Russia, a permanent veto-wielding member of the U.N.
-Security Council, against international criticism over accusations of human rights abuses and its nuclear program.
+Security Council, against international criticism over accusations of human rights abuses and its nuclear programme.

 The U.N.
 General Assembly committee dealing with human rights passed a resolution last month calling for the Security Council to consider referring North Korea to the International Criminal Court for alleged crimes against humanity.

-Russian Foreign Minister Sergei Lavrov has also said North Korea is ready to resume stalled international talks on its nuclear program.
+Russian Foreign Minister Sergei Lavrov has also said North Korea is ready to resume stalled international talks on its nuclear programme.

 North Korea, South Korea, Japan, China, Russia and the United States began talks in 2003 to rid the Korean peninsula of nuclear weapons, but they were suspended after Pyongyang tested nuclear devices in 2006 and 2009.